-NEV Power will provide you with a smart meter and a power management system which will enable you to participate as a full member of the NEV Power smart grid.
+NEV Power will provide you with a smart meter and a Home Energy Management system which will enable you to participate as a full member of the NEV Power smart grid.
 The owner is responsible for providing a suitable internet connection.
 Installation by a qualified electrician of the smart meter and power management system is the responsibility of the owner.
 NEV Power will need to test and seal the smart meter and controls once installed.

 The smart meter enables NEV Power to measure your power consumption and power production from your PV array.
 Consumption and production is measured on a time of day basis.
 We are able to provide you with detailed information on your power production and consumption.
 This information is used to create you quarterly invoice.